realworldocaml/mdx/README.md

        pull
            fetch the latest archives of the vendored libraries

+       to-opam
+           convert a dune-get file to an opam lock file

        tools
            Make all the tools needed to build the project available